HOME

 7 things everyone should know before purchasing

-1. How often will you have to clean waste oil burner in your boiler or heater?
-Look beyond a ‘clean one time per season’ claim.
-In some cases, units carrying this claim must be cleaned after every 50 hours of use.
+1. How often will you have to clean waste oil burning boiler or heater?
+Look beyond a "clean one time per season" claim.
+In some cases, units carrying this claim must be cleaned after every 50 hours of use or even more often.
 Who has the time to do that?
 The efficiency of the burner and the clean nature of the burn determines just how often you will need to clean your waste oil burning equipment.
-Ampro waste oil burners we offer (for both: waste oil boilers and waste oil heaters) burn cleanly and efficiently utilizing a balanced air/oil atomization combined with dual stage pre heating.
+The waste oil burners we offer (for both: waste oil boilers and waste oil heaters) burn cleanly and efficiently utilizing a very well balanced waste oil atomization combined with dual stage fuel pre heating.

-6. Stack temperature - some waste oil burners have it in excess of 900 degrees while others have stack temperatures of less than 500 degrees.
+6. Stack temperature.
+Some waste oil burners have it in excess of 900 degrees while others have stack temperatures of less than 500 degrees.
 Obviously the higher the stack temperature the less efficient the waste oil burner.
 Also, the higher the stack temperature the greater the potential for fire hazard.
 Some manufacturers will go as far as trying to convince you that single wall exhaust pipe is acceptable.
 You need to know that single wall exhaust pipe is 100% legal to purchase and 100% legal to install.
 However, once you turn that waste oil burner on and start to exhaust fumes you are in violation of almost all local fire codes and risk being dropped by your insurance carrier.
 Don’t let an overzealous manufacturer sell you something that is a potential fire hazard and will put you in violation of local fire codes.
-Ampro waste oil burning equipment (heaters and boilers) have triple walls and our very efficient burners.
-Waste oil boilers and waste oil heaters from Ampro keep stack temperatures well under 500 degrees.
+Waste oil burning equipment (heaters and boilers) we offer have double or triple walls and our very efficient burners and heat exchangers give you the lowest stack temperatures available on the market.
+Our waste oil boilers and waste oil heaters keep stack temperatures well under 500 degrees.

-7. Many manufacturers intentionally over rate their waste oil burners to give you a false sense of value and worth.
+7. BTU Rating.
+Many manufacturers intentionally over rate their waste oil burners to give you a false sense of value and worth.
 Other manufacturers intentionally under rate their waste oil burners in order to give you what you really need and then some.
 You have the right to know who truly has the best deal.
-Here is a rule of thumb for calculating BTU’s for a waste oil burner (for a boiler or a heater).
+Here is a rule of thumb for calculating BTU's for a waste oil burner (for a boiler or a heater).
 Take the GPH (gallons-per-hour) of the nozzle and multiply that by 140,000.
-1 GPH equals approximately 140,000 BTU’s for waste oil burner in your heater or boiler.
-This also gives you the BTU’s before the burn.
+1 GPH equals approximately 140,000 BTU's for waste oil burner in your heater or boiler.
+This also gives you the BTU's before the burn.
 The after burn rating of your waste oil heater or waste oil boiler is 80 to 90 percent of the total depending on the unit.
+With all of these in mind please remember that onle we offer Adjustable Output Rate waste (used) oil burners allowing to precisely match your heating needs / requirements.
+Such adjustments done by you by a simple turn of a knob!

 The last and most important piece of information you should know is that at Burns All we have dealt with all of these issues and we want nothing more than to give you good, sound, solid advice about what waste oil burner, waste oil boiler or waste oil heater unit would be best for you.
 It is never just about price.
 It is much more than that and money poorly spent is money wasted.
 You might have waste oil to burn but not money and time to waste.